 - The ball must be hit behind the end line.

 Forehand Topspin Serve

-- Turn to your side so that you have a back leg and your racket arm is your back arm.
+- Turn to your side to have a back leg, and your racket arm is your back arm.

 - Hold the racket perpendicular to the table and have the ball on the palm of your other hand slightly in front and below the racket.

 - Bring the racket back and gently toss the ball upwards, no higher than about eye level or you might lose control.

 - Bring the racket forward and graze it upwards as you hit it.

 - For more spin, hit it at a tilted upwards angle.

 - For more speed, hit it without tilting your racket as much.

 - Follow through to the opposite side of your body and return to a ready stance.